IDCI-Consulting/HelloWorldBundle/templates/contents/courses/wordpress_en.md

  - Create plugins

-####  WP: advanced utilisation
+####  WP: advanced use
 _4 hours_

- - Use personalized fields
+ - Use customized fields
  - Optimize your blog for search engines
- - Understand the permalinks notions
+ - Understand the permalinks notion
  - Play with attachments